DIYDave/ESP8266-Alarmclock/README.md

 -The moon phases are calculated and displayed as symbols

-Some details have never been quite finished but the alarm clock wakes me up since December 2017 reliably every day.
+This alarm clock wakes me up since December 2017 reliably every day.

 #### List of resources: